abourtnik/emojis-world/README.md

 ## Tecnhical detail

 * API is using Node.js with the Express.js framework
-* All emojis data are stored in a Elasticsearch database
+* All emojis data are stored in a MySQL and Typesense databases
-* User data are stored in MongoDB database

 ## Contributing

 We encourage you to contribute to Emojis World !!
 Please check out the [Contributing to Emojis World guide](https://github.com/abourtnik/emojis-world/blob/master/contributing.md) for guidelines about how to proceed.
 Join us!

 Trying to report a possible security vulnerability in Emojis World ?
-Send an email to **contact@emojisworld.io** with clear description of security vulnerability.
+Send an email to **contact@antonbourtnik.fr** with clear description of security vulnerability.

 ## License
 Emojis World is made available under the [MIT License](http://www.opensource.org/licenses/mit-license.php).